UnexpectedEOF/ignoreme.js/README.md

 --
 A: If you run ignoreme.js in paranoid mode, nothing.
 The other modes require only minimal setup to fully filter results.
 You may be as elaborate or as sparse in your config as you wish.
+For instance, it might be prudent to eliminate GET parameters from your analytics[3].

 Q: There are multiple people who work on my site.
 How do I tell them about this?